GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 if %errorlevel%==0  cmake --install build --config Release --prefix "libpqxx/Release" pause
 ```
+See the notes above for added flags that can be used in this example as
+well.
+(Note most flags listed above go on the first cmake line, but the
+character set flags go at the end of the two `--build` lines.)

+If you copy the `basic_libpqxx.props` property sheet from this repository
+to the `libpqxx` subdirectory created above, and edit line 17 to correct
+the location of the PostgreSQL library if necessary, then you can include
+that property sheet in your new applications.
+This means you don't have to
+manually enter the required lists of libraries and their locations into
+your programs to use the new library.
+Just use the Property Manager tab in
+Visual Studio, and right click on project to select `Add Existing Property
+Sheet...` to incorporate that.
+You should not have errors in include files
+or libraries in your new application regarding libpqxx.

+If you want to automatically copy the required DLLs from PostgreSQL into
+your executable directory in your new project, then also add the
+`basic_DLL.props` property sheet to your project configurations.
+That
+property page should be saved in the libpqxx subdirectory also, and next to
+that file add a `bin` subdirectory into which you copy needed DLL files
+from PostgreSQL as you discover them.

+Each time you run your application it will probably ask for a DLL file,
+until you fill out the entire set needed and build them into the executable
+directory.
+For version 12 PostgreSQL, x64, the following list of DLL files
+was needed: `libpq.dll` `libcrypto-1_1-x64.dll` `libiconv-2.dll`
+`libintl-8.dll` `libssl-1_1-x64.dll`.
+For version 10, Win32, the files are
+`libpq.dll` `libcrypto-1_1.dll` `libiconv-2.dll` `libintl-8.dll`
+`libssl-1_1.dll`.

-If you wanted the final installation in the `C:\Program Files\libpqxx`
+If you want the final installation of libpqxx in the `C:\Program
-directory, you could just copy and paste the libpqxx subdirectory created
+Files\libpqxx` directory, you could just copy and paste the `libpqxx`
-above into your Program Files directory--and Windows will ask for
+subdirectory created above into your Program Files directory--and Windows
-permissions.
+will ask for permissions.

 Easy-PQXX Batch Build for Visual Studio
 ---------------------------------------

-The batch file 'Easy-PQXX.bat' supplied here does basically the same thing
+The batch file `Easy-PQXX.bat` supplied here does basically the same thing
 as the last example above, building libpqxx with both Release and Debug
 libraries, but also creates appropriate property sheet for use of the
 library, installs the libraries and DLLs in a standardized location